efedincer/efedincer/README.md

-Hi its Efe and I'm coding since 2004 \n\n
+Hi its Efe and I'm coding since 2004

 Recently Working On Projects that based on: .NET Core (with C#) + MS SQL Server